FreeRTOS/FreeRTOS-Cellular-Interface/tools/coverity/README.md

     - `git submodule update --checkout --init --recursive`

 ### To build and run coverity:
-Go to the root directory of the FreeRTOS-Plus-TCP repo and run the following commands in terminal:
+Go to the root directory of the library and run the following commands in terminal:
 1. Update the compiler configuration in Coverity
   ~~~
   cov-configure --force --compiler cc --comptype gcc